Here’s a most excellent letter about a question that every woman has asked at some point in her life:

 Once upon a time, I was dating three lovely women.
 Then I met this really cute, supersmart adventurous grad student at a party.
 We hit it off, the sex was amazing, and now there were four.
 And she was perfectly okay with my other liaisons.
 Jackpot!

 Until she wasn’t.
 A month into the relationship, she issued an ultimatum that, in retrospect, was such a marvel of simplicity and effectiveness that I’ve been teaching it to my female students ever since: “Listen, I think you’re really great, and we obviously have a great time together.
-But if we’re going to continue, I like to have depth in my relationships, and it’s difficult to get deep with you if I know there are other women involved.
+But if we’re going to continue, I like to have depth in my relationships.
+It’s difficult to get deep with you if I know there are other women involved.
 So if you’d like to keep seeing the other women, that’s fine, and I’ll miss you a lot, but I’ll have to bow out.
 But if you would like to choose to continue with just me and get deeper, I would really welcome that.”

 But from this vantage point, you can see the submerged part of the iceberg.
 And you know what?
 95% of the iceberg is always submerged.
 Count on it.

 So did I make the right decision?
 Was she in fact the better deal?
 Well, that was one of the most disastrous relationships I have ever had.
 The woman in question turned out to be a dedicated misandrist (translation: she hated men) and a pathological liar who casually neglected to disclose the existence of a fiancé in Europe while she was declaring her undying love to me.
-I extricated myself the morrow morn (more like after a few months of weepy drama, actually, but who’s counting), a sadder and a wiser man.
+I extricated myself the morrow morn (more like after a few months of weepy drama, actually, but hey who’s counting), a sadder and a wiser man.

 This all happened before online dating became so pervasive, and way before the swipey apps.
-Nowadays, I have heard of people pulling out their phones and swiping on Tinder not just in front of their lovers but in the very postcoital bed that’s still emitting steam from the just-transpired passion.
+Nowadays, I have heard of people pulling out their phones and swiping on Tinder not just in front of their lovers but in the very postcoital bed that’s still emitting steam from the just-transpired session of passion.
 And before you get all judgey, were you swiping during a bathroom break when you were on a date with a guy you liked?
 Of course you’d never do such a thing, but maybe a friend you know…

 ANTIDOTE: The multiplicity of false choice means that someone you seemingly get along with could just go off with somebody (or somebodies) else on short notice.
 Your awareness of the existence of such choice also makes you reluctant to invest too much, dooming the whole process from the start.
 Not much you can do to prevent that these days, except to a) select for people who share your relationship goals and are willing to invest some time to get to know you and b) refrain from embroiling yourself in digital dating so at least one of you remains interested in the courtship process.